Py-Lambdas/code-challenges/200_digging_deeper/tail/README.md

 []
 ```

-Make sure that your function return an empty list for negative values of n:
+Make sure that your function returns an empty list for negative values of n:

 ```python
 >>> tail('hello', -2)